PedroMoreira87/desafio-tunts/README.md

 1. Download the credentials from the Google API Console.
 2. Rename them to credentials.json
 3. Add them as an editor to your Google spreadsheet.
+4. Run the commands in the terminal:
-4. npm init
+  npm init
-5. npm install google-spreadsheet
+  npm install google-spreadsheet
-6. node index.js
+  node index.js